Thursday, September 26, 2013

 I simply cut up the fresh peaches, combined them with the frozen berries from the Trader Joe package, cinnamon and vanilla and cooked the mixture on the stove top in a pot for about 10 minutes.
 OMG- what a flavorful treat with no added sweeteners!

-I added some chopped walnuts at the end.
-The Tablespoon of arrowroot powder ( or GMO free cornstarch) or chia seeds thickens up the mixture.
+A tablespoon of arrowroot powder (or organic cornstarch) or chia seeds will thickens up the mixture.
 But that is optional.
 It is fabulous without the thickener.

 Eat with ice cream, over gluten free cake, plain, or with cooked winter squash.